Richardaeld/Fat_Racoon_Kitchen/README.md

 of home cooks and their recipies in an intuitive search engine will be a boon to home chefs everywhere.
 It helps newer chefs see that not every recipe has to be complicated or convoluted.

-** rephrase ** -- specific ingredients search now in scalability We offer home cooking fundamentals along with a search engine where you can list all of your "garbage"(ingredience on hand) and see if we have a recipe that contains all that you have.
-If not we have a *star* search where you can look for a recipe that takes the star component of your meal into account and renders a search result based on that.
-**
-** Rephrase ** -- history now in scalability
+** continue rephrasing **
+We offer a brief home cooking fundamental section this section can help home chefs make the best of the "garbage"(feature ingredient) they have to cook.
+Users can search recipes by feature ingredient to find that one recipe that they want to try.
+This can be accomplished through the use of our search bar or by searching all of our recipes by feature.

-For our home cooks that submit recipes, we even offer a place to put in a recipes background.
-Cooking has more meaning that just preparing food.
+For our home cooks that submit recipes, we offer a place to put in a recipes description, background, history, etc....
+Cooking has more meaning than just preparing food.
 For many it is a connection to your history or life experience.
-We encourage our users to give us a little history on the recipes they submit.
+We encourage our users to give us a little history in the recipes they submit.
 Let us help preserve the history of a recipe.
 Its important to us and to those that submitted it.
 From a family recipe to this is all I could afford in college, let us know!
-**

 # UX

 ## Goals